A Time-line of St. Matthew

 1648: Congregation sends a delegation to the Consistory of the Lutheran Church at Amsterdam, Netherlands, the Mother Church, to request a pastor. (see correspondence)

 July 1657: Pastor Ernestus Gutwasser arrives in Manhattan.
-Is prevented from performing Pastoral duties by Dutch authorities in the colony and later jailed and deported in 1659 (June 19) back to Holland.
+Is prevented from performing Pastoral duties by authorities in the Dutch colony and later jailed and deported in 1659 (June 19) back to Holland.

 1660 – 1662: Swedish Lutheran pastors from Delaware, Lars Lock and Abelius Zetskoorn, serve congregation, due to absence of Dutch pastors from Holland.